excalidraw/excalidraw/src/packages/excalidraw/README.md

 This prop indicates whether the shows the grid.
 When supplied, the value takes precedence over `intialData.appState.gridModeEnabled`, the grid will be fully controlled by the host app, and users won't be able to toggle it from within the app.

-### `libraryReturnUrl`
+#### `libraryReturnUrl`

 If supplied, this URL will be used when user tries to install a library from [libraries.excalidraw.com](https://libraries.excalidraw.com).
 Default to `window.location.origin`.
+To install the libraries in same tab from where it was opened, you need to set `window.name`, if its not set it will open in a new tab.

 ### `theme`